lightstreams-network/docs/content/getting-started/_index.md

 - `leth` is a command line interface used to run, interact, and control the Lightstreams node
 - `ipfs` is a decentralised file system enhanced with our award winning “Permissioned Blocks” technology
 - `geth` is the the command line interface for running a full ethereum node implemented in Go
-- `lightchain` is an [open sourced](https://github.com/lightstreams-network/lightchain) ethereum-compatible blockchain which uses byzantine consensus
+- `lightchain` is an [open source ethereum-compatible blockchain](https://github.com/lightstreams-network/lightchain) which uses byzantine consensus

 ## Getting started